 The transfer application is intended for students who have finished high school and completed at least one year of college.
-If you are still in high school, you are considered a first-year applicant regardless of how many classes you may have taken at the university level.
+If you are still in high school, you are considered a first-year applicant regardless of how many classes you may have taken at the university or college level.

 Students who Meaning: the earliest you can apply is after completing one term, because you will apply during your second term, and then, if admitted, enroll having completed one year. at an accredited college, university, technical institute, or community college by the time of their prospective enrollment may apply for transfer admission.

-MIT does not award second bachelor’s degrees.
-If you are ineligible for either first-year or transfer admissions, or simply prefer to seek other routes to and through MIT, you may consider exploring some of our options for continuing and professional education.
+MIT does not award second bachelor’s degrees—even if you are interested in pursuing a different field of study from the bachelor’s degree you hold.
+If you are ineligible for either first-year or transfer admissions, or simply prefer to seek other routes to and through MIT, you may consider exploring a graduate degree or continuing and professional education.

 - Meaning: the earliest you can apply is after completing one term, because you will apply during your second term, and then, if admitted, enroll having completed one year. back to text ↑